Skip to main

 Build Trust Through Transparency: Engage openly with employees, partners and stakeholders to foster understanding and confidence as we transition to an enterprise model, while respecting confidentiality and the integrity of contractual processes.

-Operational Excellence: Work with a qualified partner to establish consistent standards, requirements and best practices across the enterprise to deliver high-quality, reliable and sustainable services that support our mission of education, research, service and care.
+Operational Excellence: Work with a qualified partner to establish consistent standards and requirements across the enterprise to deliver high-quality, reliable and sustainable services that support our mission of education, research, service and care.

 Maximize Financial Opportunities: Leverage private investment to maximize returns and strengthen long-term financial sustainability, supporting the institution’s continued growth.